HazeSystem/lojban-made-easy/src/md_pages/books/learn-lojban.md

 <td><i>I eat apples.</i>
 </td></tr></tbody></table>

+### What are _relations_ in Lojban?

+Depending on your background you may find some of the following analogies useful.

+Large parts of English can be described as expressing relations.
+In that regard English (despite being often ambiguous and having complex grammar) can still be used to relay the basics of Lojban.
+Let's try to describe a portion of the English language using Lojban terms:

+> I love you.

+* "I love you" is a **bridi**.
+* "love" is its main "verb" otherwise called **selbri**.
+* "I" and "you" make up its set of roles in the relationship, such set is called **terbri**.

+In layment terms:
+* **bridi** is the relationship
+* **selbri** is the relation
+* **terbri** is a sequence of roles in the relationship

+In math you may find the following analogy useful:

+> It is true the adding 2 to 3 makes 5.

+> It is true that 5 = 2 + 3.

+* the whole assertion can be called _relationship_, **bridi**.
+* the word _adding_ represents the _relation_, **selbri**.
+* _5_, _2_, _3_ for the sequence of arguments, **terbri**.

+As for the part _It is true that_ it's the so called truth value of the relationship.
+It can be true, false, represent some request, command or represent other similar or combined notions.

 ### «**.i**» separates sentences

 The most precise way of uttering or writing sentences in Lojban would be placing a short word **.i** in the beginning of each of them: